 The city poured onto the streets late in the night.
 They headed to King Power Stadium, ready to party into the early hours, as LCFC TV's footage of the squad celebrating in Vardy's kitchen went viral.

 Over the following weeks, with Andrea Bocelli's Nessun Dorma ringing in their ears, City supporters knew only delirious happiness.
-A summer-long party was only just getting started, and it carried on well into the next season.
+A summer-long party was only just getting started.

 - Share via Facebook